srevn/kqexec/README.md

 #### Buffered Command Output

-When `log_output` is enabled, command output is automatically buffered and flushed atomically once the command completes.
+When `log_output`/`log` is enabled, command output is automatically buffered and flushed atomically once the command completes.
 This provides clean, non-interleaved log output even when multiple commands run concurrently, which is particularly helpful with verbose commands that produce extensive output.

 #### File and Directory Exclusion